 All metering facilities shall be on the exterior of the building.
 On overhead services, the proposed route shall be clear of obstructions from trees and have sufficient clearances to windows, doors, etc. The service mast conduit is not to be covered before the meter socket other than what passes through the roof overhang.
-The customer should consult with the Utility for the proper meter and service conductor attachment locations to the building if there are any questions.
-The meter shall be located at least three (3) feet from an existing deck, patio, or door.
+The customer should consult with MU for the proper meter and service conductor attachment locations to the building if there are any questions.
+The meter shall be located at least three feet from an existing deck, patio, or door.
 This clearance may be reduced in certain situations, contact MU for approval before installation.
 The preferred location for new services will be on the front or sides of the house.
 Rear house locations are discouraged.
 Existing services may remain in the rear but should be relocated to the side or front if there are possible encroachment issues.
 Ex.
 Decks, A/C units, etc.

-Existing meters, which are in violation of this rule, will be required to comply when modifications to the service occur, (e.g. an upgrade, replacement, etc.).
-In addition, any location found unsuitable to the Utility will be required to be moved at the customer's expense.
+Existing meters, which are in violation of this rule, shall be required to comply when modifications to the service occur, (e.g. an upgrade, replacement, etc.).
+In addition, any location found unsuitable to MU shall be required to be moved at the customer's expense.
 Figure 6-1 shows the separation requirements from doors, and gas utility equipment.
+Code requires 3' of separation between the gas regulator exhaust vent and the electric service.